Ashu-hub/All-About-MicroServices/SpringAnnotaions.md

+# Inversion of Control:-

+	It means giving the control of **creating and instantiating** the spring beans to the Spring IOC container and the only work the developer does is configuring the beans in the spring xml file.

+# Dependency Injection:-

+	..* Spring helps in the creation of loosely coupled applications because of Dependency Injection.
+	..* In Spring Objects defined their association(dependencies) and do not worry how they will get those dependencies.
+It is the responsibility of Spring to provide the required dependencies for creating objects.

+	For example:
+	Suppose we have an object Employee and it has a dependency on object Address.
+We would define a bean corresponding to Employee that will define its dependency on object Address.
+	When Spring tries to create an Employee object, it will see that Employee has a dependency on Address, so it will first create the Address object (dependent object) and then inject it into the Employee object.

+	..* Inversion of Control (IoC) and Dependency Injection (DI) are used interchangeably.
+IoC is achieved through DI.
+DI is the process of providing the dependencies and IoC is the end result of DI.
+(Note: DI is not the only way to achieve IoC.
+There are other ways as well.)

+	..* By DI, the responsibility of creating objects is shifted from our application code to the Spring container; this phenomenon is called IoC.

+	Two Types of DI:-
+	1) Constructor Based
+	2) Setter Based.

+	1) Constructor Based:-
+	Constructor-based DI is accomplished when the container invokes a class constructor with a number of arguments, each representing a dependency on the other class.

+	2) Setter Based :-
+	Setter-based DI is accomplished by the container calling setter methods on your beans after invoking a no-argument constructor or no-argument static factory method to instantiate your bean.

+	Constructor-based and Setter-based DI but it is a good rule of thumb to use constructor arguments for mandatory dependencies and setters for optional dependencies.

 # Spring Core Framework Annotations:-
 1.	@Required:-
 	This is applied on bean setter method.
 This enforces that affected bean must be populated at configuration time.